 In 1992, The Carter Center began working with the Ministry of Health to eradicate Guinea worm disease in Mali.
-Since then, the Mali Guinea Worm Eradication Program has reduced the number of cases from 16,024 to seven cases reported in 2012.
+Since then, the Mali Guinea Worm Eradication Program has reduced the number of cases from 16,024 to 11 cases reported in 2013.
 Read full text >

 Since 1999, The Carter Center has supported the Mali Ministry of Health's National Prevention of Blindness Program to control trachoma, focusing on facial cleanliness and environmental sanitation interventions in the Segou and Mopti regions.
 In late 2008, the Mali National Prevention of Blindness Program engaged its partners to create a plan to eliminate trachoma nationwide by 2015.
 In response, The Carter Center expanded its assistance to implement SAFE strategy interventions in Segou, Mopti, and Sikasso regions with generous support from the Conrad N. Hilton Foundation.
 SAFE is a multi-pronged approach to trachoma prevention that includes: Surgery, Antibiotics, Face washing and hygiene education, and Environmental sanitation.
 Read full text >